ulanowskiAdam/invoice-generator/README.md

 ## General info

-This project is invoice generator.
+This project is an invoice generator.

 ## Technologies